 If your child has repeat ear infections, your doctor might suggest tubes.
 Tomorrow, McKenna will be checked to see if she has an infection again as a precaution.
 If she does, we will explore tubes.

 My doctor recommends tubes if your child has three infections in three months.
 This book doesn’t talk about it, but here is what I understand so far.

 The tube is put in to help prevent infection.
 It is does in an out-patient surgery under general anesthesia.
 While tubes are in, you need to limit water in ears.
 Tubes stay in the ears for 6-12 months and usually fall out on their own.

 >>>Read: Surviving an Ear Infection

 STUFFING THINGS IN EARS

-Some children stuff things in ears.
+Some children stuff things in their ears.
 Some things will come out on their own, but you should not try to remove it yourself.
 See a doctor for help.
-You don’t wan to damage ear tissue.
+You don’t want to damage ear tissue.

 SEE DOCTOR IMMEDIATELY IF…